 Tricia “CK” Hoffler, CEO.

-Ms. Hoffler was previously a partner at Edmond, Lindsay & Hoffler, LLP and a partner at Gary, Williams et al. in Florida.
-While a partner at Gary, Williams et al., she ran the commercial and international litigation practice for Willie Gary for 12 years.
-She is also counsel to civil rights icon Reverend Jesse Jackson and has represented him, and the Rainbow Push and related organizations for the past 30 years.
-Ms. Hoffler also lectures extensively on trial strategies and winning trial techniques throughout the nation.
+Ms. Hoffler was previously a partner at Edmond, Lindsay & Hoffler, LLP, and at Gary, Williams et al., in Florida.
+While a partner at Gary Williams, she led the commercial and international litigation practice for 12 years.
+She is also counsel to civil rights icon The Reverend Jesse Jackson and has represented him, and the Rainbow Push and related organizations for the past 35 years

-Ms. Hoffler has managed several billion-dollar commercial cases, and in 2000, she co-led the trial team that won the largest medical negligence verdict ever in Roanoke, Virginia.
-She also co-led the trial team in 2012 and won the largest medical negligence verdict in Gwinnett County at that time.
-She has served as a trial lawyer on various other high-profile cases, including representation of the Roger Maris family against Anheuser-Bush in a breach of contract case that resulted in a $139 million-dollar verdict.
-She served as counsel in a class action lawsuit on behalf of 4,800 African- American and Latino civil service workers against the State of New York.
+Ms. Hoffler has managed several billion-dollar commercial cases.
+In 2000, she co-led the trial team that won the largest medical negligence verdict ever in Roanoke, Virginia.
+She also co-led the trial team that, in 2012, won the largest medical negligence verdict at that time, in Gwinnett County, Georgia.
+She has served as a trial lawyer on various other high-profile cases, including representing the Roger Maris family against Anheuser-Bush in a breach of contract case that resulted in a $139 million-dollar verdict.
+She served as counsel in a class action lawsuit on behalf of 4,800 African American and Latino civil service workers against the State of New York.
 Better known as Simpson v.
-State of New York, this case resulted in a historic settlement for the plaintiffs in 2010 and forced the elimination of the “battery test” as a basis for promotion within the ranks of civil servants in New York.
+State of New York, this case resulted in a historic settlement for the plaintiffs in 2010 and forced the elimination of the “battery test” as a basis for promotion within the ranks of civil servants in New York state.

-Ms. Hoffler served on the boards of The Pine School (Stuart, Florida), Georgetown University Law Alumni Board (Washington, DC), Planned Parenthood of South Florida (West Palm Beach, Florida) and Women in Philanthropy (Stuart, Florida - founding member), the Washington Urban League (Washington, DC), Norfolk Airport Authority (former Commissioner, Norfolk, Virginia), Places and Programs for Children, Inc. (Norfolk, Virginia), Old Dominion University Education Foundation (Norfolk, Virginia), and Contemporary Arts Center of Virginia (Virginia Beach, Virginia).
-She is also a very active member of the Georgia Association of Black Women Attorneys (GABWA) and hosts an informal shadowing program for lawyers throughout Georgia who she mentors.
-Ms. Hoffler is a frequent lecturer for various bar associations including the American Bar Association, GABWA, the Gate City Bar, and the National Bar Association, to name a few.
-She is frequently requested to lecture based on her knowledge and expertise in various trial strategies, and every aspect of trial work.
+Ms. Hoffler has served on the boards of The Pine School (Stuart, Florida), Georgetown University Law Alumni Board (Washington, DC), Planned Parenthood of South Florida (West Palm Beach, Florida) and Women in Philanthropy (Stuart, Florida - founding member), the Washington Urban League (Washington, DC), Norfolk Airport Authority (former Commissioner, Norfolk, Virginia), Places and Programs for Children, Inc. (Norfolk, Virginia), Old Dominion University Education Foundation (Norfolk, Virginia), and Contemporary Arts Center of Virginia (Virginia Beach, Virginia).
+She is also an active member of the Georgia Association of Black Women Attorneys (GABWA) and hosts an informal mentoring program for lawyers throughout Georgia.
+Ms. Hoffler is a frequent lecturer for various bar associations including the American Bar Association, GABWA, the Gate City Bar, the National Bar Association and ABOTA.
+She’s been an active “lifetime” member of the National Bar Association for almost three decades.